 For new homes in a defined collection area, contact us to obtain your bin(s).
 In some locations, a new wheelie bin will not be issued unless the final inspection of the dwelling and plumbing/drainage has been approved by council.

 Contact us to order another bin.
 The second service will incur a charge on the property's rates invoice.
 Property owners can request an additional service.
-If you are a tenant of a property, only the property owner or an agent of the property owner can order an additional service for the property.
+If you are a tenant of a property, contact your managing agent/real estate agent to discuss an additional service.